demetrioatra/DemetrioAtra/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ZINK Network
-- 🌱 I’m currently learning truffle and solidity ( smart contracts development )
+- 🌱 I’m currently learning React and Truffle (Smart contracts development)
 - 👯 I’m looking to collaborate on a DAO, but any job in development area as well
 - 🤔 I’m looking for help with climate change using tech
 - 💬 Ask me about anything, seriously, anything